 - 21. Using the 5 randomly selected employees/officials from procedure #17 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
 Observe that the documentation demonstrates that each employee/official completed one hour of ethics training during the fiscal period as required by R.S.
 42:1170. - b.
 Observe that the entity maintains documentation which demonstrates that each employee/official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - 22.
 Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
-42:1170. - Results: Findings noted included: - One of the 5 employees did not have documentation of ethics training required.
+42:1170.

+Results: Findings noted include: